minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 ## Distributing a test token

 After a user has taken a test, and the result is negative, the party should supply the user with a token.
-This can either be during registration, while taking the test, or when delivering the results.
+There are multiple ways to communicate the token to the user, and multiple steps in the process where this can take place, but it must be provided *after* the user's test result is determined to be negative.

 For security reasons the token must be at least 10 characters long.